-The herbicide-tolerant canola under consideration is known commercially as NavigatorTM canola, and has been genetically modified to confer tolerance to bromoxynil - an herbicide belonging to the oxynil family - which is used for the control of broad leaf weeds common in canola fields.
+The herbicide-tolerant canola under consideration has been genetically modified to confer tolerance to bromoxynil, a herbicide used for the control of broad leaf weeds common in canola fields.
 The genetic change involved in the modification results in the transfer of one gene - the oxy gene from the soil bacterium Klebsiella pneumoniae subspecies ozaenae.
-The gene codes for nitrilase, an enzyme that breaks down oxynil herbicides into non-phytotoxic compounds.
+The gene codes for nitrilase, an enzyme that breaks down bromoxynil and other related herbicides into non-phytotoxic compounds.

-NavigatorTM canola is not currently grown in either New Zealand or Australia, and is only imported as a highly processed product.
+Navigator[TM] canola is not currently grown in either New Zealand or Australia, and is only imported as a highly processed product.
 Canola seeds are processed into two major products, oil and meal.
 The oil from the seeds is the only human food product being assessed as part of this application.
 Canola meal is principally used as an animal feed.
 Canola oil is a premium quality oil and is used in a variety of manufactured food products including salad and cooking oil, margarine, shortening, mayonnaise, sandwich spreads, creamers and coffee whiteners.
 It can thus be imported as an ingredient of many processed foods.